When it comes to ELD manufacturers, there are well over 100 companies that are offering several devices that you can choose from.

-In this article, we’re going to focus on what type of device you need to look for, how to know if a manufacturer meets the FMCSA regulations, and give you a list of ELD manufacturers.
+In this article, we’re going to focus on what type of device you need to look for, how to know if the eld device manufacturers meet the FMCSA regulations, and give you the eld manufacturers list.

 Electronic Logbook Device: Everything You Need to Know

-Now, the very first thing that we’d like to start off with is the official mandating of ELDs.
-The final electronic logbook device by the FMCSA was published back in December in 2015.
+Now, the very first thing that we’d like to start with is the official mandating of ELDs.
+The final electronic logbook device by the FMCSA was published back in December 2015.

 Electronic logbook devices: what you need to know?

-By the end of 2017, all CDL drivers were required to keep proper RODS (Record of Duty Status) and must use an ELD in order to conveniently record their HOS rules.
+At the end of 2017, all CDL drivers were required to keep proper RODS (Record of Duty Status) and also use an ELD in order to record their HOS rules conveniently.

 There are quite a lot of different things that you would have to keep in mind when it comes to the pricing of the ELD.

-So, the results were rather interesting.
+So, the results were rather impressive.
 The ELDs ranged from an annual price of $165 right to $832.
-The most demanded device currently is priced at $495 per truck.
+And the most demanded device currently is priced at $495 per truck.

-The start-up cost for a electronic logbook device decreased significantly.
+The start-up cost for an electronic logbook device decreased significantly.
 Regardless of the business size, the return on the actual investment is positive.